moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/remix.md

 ## Interacting with an ERC-20 on your ContainerChain from MetaMask {: #interacting-with-an-erc-20-on-your-containerchain-from-metamask }

 Now, open MetaMask to add the newly deployed ERC-20 tokens.
 Before doing so, make sure you have copied the contract's address from Remix.
-Back in MetaMask, click on the **Tokens** Tab as shown below.
+Back in MetaMask, click on the **Tokens** tab as shown below.
 Then press **Import tokens**.
 Make sure you are connected to the account that deployed the token contract.

 ![Add a token](/images/builders/interact/ethereum-api/dev-environments/remix/remix-9.png)